Operation 1111: Fighting along the Karenni-Shan Border area

 During October fighting has been reported in North Kayah State.
 Amid the state still feeling some effects from Yagi.
 With a 1,000 Tatmadaw troops and additional Pa-O Militia attacking several settlements held by Karenni Resistance.
 Such as Pinlaung, Mobye and Pekon.
 While Frontline states Pekon had been taken in a military counter-offensive taking advantage of the flooding caused by Yagi.
 Karenni Army Adjutant-General Colonel Phone Naing however thinks Tatmadaw will not aim to hold the territory, but is seeking to shore up its supply lines.
 With fighting reported in Bawlake and Hparsaung as well.
-With as of October only Loikaw and Bawlake townships being controlled by Tatmadaw.
-Causing Tatmadaw to have supply some of its troop with helicopters.
+As of October, only Loikaw and Bawlake townships are being controlled by the Tatmadaw.
+Causing Tatmadaw to supply some of its troops with helicopters.

 The Kayan National Army was formed on 29 October, unifying many of the Karenni Resistance forces.

-On 1 November it was reported that Karenni resistance forces have been pushed back in Southern Shan state.
+On 1 November, it was reported that Karenni resistance forces have been pushed back in Southern Shan state.
 With one reason given being the resistance forces running low on ammunition.
 Also Chinese drones are playing a part, with former counter-measures less effective in their combat and their able to carry bigger bomb loads.
 With the article mentioning that the Junta were in control of Loikaw as previously reported, but also its airport.

 The Irrawaddy reported on 5 November that Tatmadaw was building up forces near Kayah State and in Loikaw for an offensive, possibly for the upcoming anniversary of Operation 1111.
 The aim might be to take more territory.
 With residents of Loikaw estimating the Tatmadaw forces there now numbering some 4,000 troops.

 While civilian farmers are suffering disruptions due to the ongoing situation in Northern Kayah and South Western Shan.
 With some outlets claiming the Junta taking vehicles from villagers, use of 'human shields' and forced conscription in Pekhon.

 Fighting has now come to Dee Maw Hso Township, a township that has not seen much fighting since beginning of Operation 1111.
-While fighting Moebye Town, Pekhon-Pinlaung area and with large scale artillery shelling.
-While a KNDF spokesperson said the Tatmadaw offensive might head towards Loikaw or to Nam Mae Khon, with the Tatmadaw exact goals unclear to KNDF.
+While fighting Moebye Town, Pekhon-Pinlaung area and with large-scale artillery shelling.
+While a KNDF spokesperson said the Tatmadaw offensive might head towards Loikaw or to Nam Mae Khon, with the Tatmadaw's exact goals unclear to the KNDF.
 The fighting in the Karenni-Shan border area is a continuation of months of fighting there.